Skip to main content

 3.7.
 The Council is committed to the principles of equal pay for all its employees, and to ensuring that there is consistency and fairness in the approach to starting salaries and has guidance for managers in this area.
 All new appointments (whether new recruits to the Council or an internal candidate) will ordinarily commence at the minimum spinal column point (SCP) of the relevant grade.
 Appointments will not be made higher up the grade in order to preserve salary, although pay protection arrangements are available in relevant situations.

 3.8.
 In exceptional circumstances and following the completion and documentation by the senior recruiting manager of an equal pay risk assessment, an appointment may be made with a starting salary higher than the minimum point.
-In these exceptional circumstances where the appointment salary is above the minimum point of the pay scale and is not affected by other council policies, for example redeployment or flexible retirement, this is approved by the Head of Human Resources.
+In these exceptional circumstances where the appointment salary is above the minimum point of the pay scale and is not affected by other council policies, for example redeployment or flexible retirement, this is approved by the Assistant Director of People and Inclusion.

 3.9.
 From time to time it may be necessary to take account of the external pay levels in the labour market in order to attract and retain employees with particular experience, skills and capacity.
 Where necessary, the Council will ensure the requirement for such is objectively justified by reference to clear and transparent evidence of relevant market comparators, using data sources available from within the local government sector and outside, as appropriate.
 Any temporary supplement to the salary scale for the grade is approved in accordance with the Council’s Market Supplement Policy.

 3.10.
 The Council has a number of salary sacrifice schemes in place.
-These include the cycle to work scheme, the AVC scheme and the car lease scheme.
+These include the cycle to work scheme, the AVC scheme and the car lease scheme and Vivup home and electronics scheme..
 These schemes and their operation are regulated by Her Majesty’s Customs and Excise and there are strict rules around the management of the schemes.
 The schemes permit employees to “sacrifice” part of their salary in exchange for a benefit; this means that Tax and National Insurance are not paid on the amount sacrificed effectively reducing the cost of the benefit to the employee.
 These schemes are open to all employees at the Council with the proviso that their salary exceeds the National Minimum Wage after the deduction.
 In addition to these schemes the Council has a number of other employee benefits.

 4.0.
 Chief officer remuneration